jnarayan81/setu/README.md

  ```
  Please note that there's no space after the comma when specifying reads using the `-r` flag.

- Assembly of single-end and hybrid-reads is currently ongoing and will be updated.
+ Assembly of long-reads and hybrid-reads is currently ongoing and will be updated.

  ## Testing
  You can test your installation by running: